 - Do this for all of your plants and then water them thoroughly to encourage the roots to spread out.

-How to water plants correctly
+Water plants correctly

 The aim of watering plants is to provide them with enough water to survive but not so much that the soil becomes waterlogged.
 The best way to achieve this is to water your plants slowly to allow the water to reach deep into the soil.
 Ideally, the soil should feel moist at about 2-3 inches (5-6.5cm) beneath the surface.